kasperjha/dynmap-snapshotter/README.md

 # Dynmap Snapshotter V2
-Use this script to assemble one large *snapshot* of your minecraft dynmap.

-Most of this README is unchanged from the original repo and does may not reflect the changes I have made.
+This tool allows you to capture full, large snapshots of your Minecraft Dynmap from the command line or using a graphical user interface